 Surgery is the main treatment for getting rid of Pituitary Tumor.
-However, how well the procedure might work on a patient depends on the type, location, and the size of the tumor.
+However, how well the procedure might work on a patient depends on the type, location, and the size of a tumour.
 The surgical approach might also vary depending on the areas where the abnormal cells have spread.

 Pituitary Tumor is a type of non-cancerous growth caused due to an unknown origin that might spread outside the skull.

-Pituitary Tumor surgery is used to revive the normal functioning of the brain, by the removal of tumor that might be compressing the nerves of the pituitary gland.
+Pituitary Tumor surgery is used to revive the normal functioning of the brain, by the removal of tumour that might be compressing the nerves of the pituitary gland.

 Symptoms of Pituitary Disorder

 • Visual Field Effects

 • Abnormal Body Composition

 • Dramatic Weight Gain